Macron appoints COVID minister to be new face of government policy | Politics

 - France

-President Emmanuel Macron on Monday turned to the health minister who steered France through COVID to sell the government's policies to a disgruntled electorate worried about a spike in inflation as he carried out a limited reshuffle.
+President Emmanuel Macron on Monday turned to the health minister who steered France through COVID to sell the government's policies to an electorate worried about a spike in inflation as he carried out a limited reshuffle.

-Key roles such as the prime minister and finance minister remained unchanged.
-The reshuffle, announced by the Elysee palace, was widely expected after June's elections in which Macron's centrist alliance lost control of parliament, meaning it needs bill by bill support from the opposition.
+Key roles such as the prime minister and finance minister remained unchanged in the reshuffle that signaled no policy changes and was criticized by the opposition as being tone-deaf after elections in which Macron's centrist alliance lost control of parliament.
+"We have so much to do to rebuild trust," the new government spokesman, Olivier Veran, acknowledged as he took over his portfolio, referring to comments made by unhappy voters during June's election campaign.

+Having lost the absolute majority in the lower house of parliament, Macron and his government will need to negotiate support from the opposition bill by bill, for each reform.
+Opponents were quick to criticize the limited reshuffle.

 His challenges will start as early as this week with a draft cost-of-living bill set to be adopted by the government and make its way to parliament, and a policy speech by Elisabeth Borne, who kept her role as prime minister.
 Bourne could call a confidence vote after the speech.
 The left-wing opposition has said it will call a no-confidence vote if she does not.